Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/app-service-msi-keyvault-python-v4/README.md

     pip install -r requirements.txt
     ```

-3. Set up the environment variable `KEY_VAULT_URL` with your KeyVault URL of replace the variable in the example file.
+3. Set up the environment variable `KEY_VAULT_URL` with your KeyVault URL or replace the variable in the example file.

 1. Export these environment variables into your current shell or update the credentials in the example file.